Flagsmith/flagsmith-docs/docs/deployment/enterprise-edition.md

 Running this command will:

-- Remove users from Flagsmith if they are removed from Directory
+- Remove users from Flagsmith if they have been removed from Directory
-- Remove groups from Flagsmith if they are removed from Directory
+- Remove groups from Flagsmith if they have been removed from Directory
-- Remove user from group if they no longer belong to that group in Directory
+- Remove users from group if they no longer belong to that group in Directory
-- Add user to group if they belong to a new group in Directory
+- Add users to group if they belong to a new group in Directory

 :::note Before running this command please make sure to set the following environment variables: